TerjeRu/adpowershell/README.md

 ## Overview

 This repository, `adpowershell`, is a collection of PowerShell scripts designed for managing and automating tasks in Active Directory (AD).
 These scripts cover a range of functionalities such as file operations, group management, and user account handling in an AD environment.
+I have created this repo to share my learing journey and hopefully help others that are new to this.
+The scripts have extensive comments on purpose so users with little formal background can understand the steps.
+Most scripts will only aim to extract information, those should be fairly harmless to try.

+OBS!
+The scripts that actually change anything on the AD opbjects should be used with care.
+They work in my production environment, but may have unintended consequences in your set-up.
+Read the comments and make sure you understand what it does.
 ## Prerequisites

 Before you start using these scripts, ensure you have the following: